rootstream/_ARCHIVED-monologue/README.md

 npm install --save @rootstream/monologue
 ```

 Before you continue, you need to have a working deployment.
-See section below to know how to deploy this to your AWS account.
+See section below on how to deploy this to your AWS account.

 The API is modeled after Socket.IO [ACKs](https://socket.io/docs/#Sending-and-getting-data-acknowledgements).